RedxAx/Remodel/readme.md

-# Remodel - Render 3D Block Bench Models And MC Skins With Ease
+# Remodel By ReStudio - Render 3D Block Bench Models And MC Skins With Ease

 Remodel is a rendering library that supports most block bench features, as well as Minecraft Skins.